Skip to main content

 Risk of violence

 Most people with schizophrenia are not violent.
 Overall, people with schizophrenia are more likely than those without the illness to be harmed by others.
-For people with schizophrenia, the risk of self-harm and of violence to others is greatest when the illness is untreated.
+For people with schizophrenia, the risk of self-harm and of violence to others is greatest when the illness is untreated or co-occurs with alcohol or substance misuse.
 It is important to help people who are showing symptoms to get treatment as quickly as possible.

 Schizophrenia vs. dissociative identity disorder

 Although some of the signs may seem similar on the surface, schizophrenia is not dissociative identity disorder (which used to be called multiple personality disorder or split personality).
-People with dissociative identity disorder have two or more distinct identities that are present and that alternately take control of them.
+People with dissociative identity disorder have two or more distinct identities with distinct behaviors and memories.

 What are the risk factors for schizophrenia?